OlekMazur/thermostat-firmware/README.md

 ![Display]

 If undefined, there is no display module support, what saves 201 B.

+### SPI_STB, SPI_DIO, SPI_CLK
+Ports where three-wire bus is connected to.
+DIO and CLK may be shared with SDA and SCL.
+If undefined, there is no three-wire bus support.

+### DISPLAY_TM1628
+If defined, there is TM1628-compatible display connected via SPI (e.g. a **HT-2261LED-V1.0** board).

+![HT-2261LED]

+### DISPLAY_SWITCH_PORT
+Port where a switch controlling the display is connected.
+The switch should connect given port to ground.

+If undefined, there is no such switch and the display is turned on by default.
+It can be turned off/on via UART by manipulating `flag_display_on` with **b** and **B** commands only.

+### DISPLAY_SWITCH_NEGATIVE
+If defined, low state of DISPLAY_SWITCH_PORT turns display on.

+If undefined (default), high state of DISPLAY_SWITCH_PORT turns display on.

 ### OW_PARASITE
 If defined, then 1-wire bus is parasite-powered